Blend: A Unified Data Discovery System: Defining and Optimizing Discovery Plans

-\textbf{Union Search.}, which aims at discovering the tables that can be vertically aggregated with the query table, requires a combination of seekers and combiners.
-The Union discovery plan in \system is comprised of multiple SC seekers.
-Listing~\ref{code:union} shows how we create such a discovery plan using a few lines of code.
+\textbf{Union search} aims at discovering tables that can be unioned with the query table, requires a combination of seekers and combiners.
+The Union discovery plan in \system comprises multiple SC seekers, one per input table column, and one \textit{Counter} combiner that aggregates the results of these seekers.
+We choose a higher top-$k$ limit for individual seekers than the combiner to include tables become relevant when multiple columns are considered in combination~\cite{DBLP:journals/pvldb/NargesianZPM18}.

-After creating the plan and input element, we add the input to the plan (Lines~\ref{codeline_union_plan} and ~\ref{codeline_union_add_input}).
-Next, we create one SC seeker per column in the input dataset (Lines~\ref{codeline_union_for} - ~\ref{codeline_union_addoverlap}).
-Finally, we add both the combiner and terminal to the plan (Lines~\ref{codeline_union_add_combiner} and \ref{codeline_union_add_terminal}).
-To take advantage of the \textit{Counter} combiner, we use a higher $K$ limit for individual SC seekers, i.e., $K'$.
-This helps discover tables that may not always appear among the top-$K$ results for individual columns, yet they are relevant to a greater number of columns in the query table.
-In the end, the combiner only returns the $K$ most frequent tables.
-In our experiments, we use $K' = K \times 10$.

-\textbf{Case Study: Augmentation-By-Example} Listing~\ref{code:augmentation_by_example} shows the user API of our system for the augmentation by example plan.
-We create the input element that includes the given example and query sets (Line~\ref{codeline_augmentation_input}).
-Then, the input element is added to the empty plan (Line~\ref{codeline_augmentation_addinput}).
-In lines~\ref{codeline_augmentation_mc} and \ref{codeline_augmentation_addmc}, we create the MC seeker for the example sets and add it to the plan.
-Then, we create an SC seeker for the queries (Lines~\ref{codeline_augmentation_overlap} and \ref{codeline_augmentation_addoverlap}).
-In line~\ref{codeline_augmentation_combiner}, we create an intersection combiner and connect the output of the seekers to the combiner using the \texttt{add} function.
-Finally, we connect the combiner to a terminal element, representing the final state of the plan (Line~\ref{codeline_augmentation_terminal}).

-The code in Line~\ref{codeline_augmentation_readcsv} reads a CSV file and after initializing the plan in Line~\ref{codeline_augmentation_object}, calls function \texttt{run()} (Line~\ref{codeline_augmentation_run}) to efficiently execute the plan and receive the desired tables.

-Figure~\ref{fig:pipeline_example} illustrates a graphic representation of the discovery plan generated in Listing~\ref{code:augmentation_by_example}.
-The inputs $E$ and $Q$ represent the example pairs and the query set, respectively.
-Semantically, each seeker discovers the relevant tables from the data lake and sends the results to the intersection combiner.
-The combiner intersects the tables and returns the tables that appear in the output of both seekers.
+With the operators described above, \system is already more expressive than any state-of-the-art system.
+Furthermore, it allows for any combination of these operators with combiners.

+\textbf{Multi-objective data discovery} is the combined task of finding tables from the lake that can enrich the query table with additional rows and columns as well as filling the empty cells.
+Listing~\ref{code:augmentation_by_example} shows the plan definition for this task using \system's API.
+The task is comprised of keyword search, union search, data imputation, and correlation discovery.